OVERVIEW

 Day 2: City tour in Lima

-Today we embark on an exploratory journey through Lima, the capital of Peru, which is also known as the 'City of Kings.'
-The tour first takes us to the historic old town, an area that has been declared a UNESCO World Heritage Site due to its architectural and cultural significance.
-Here we visit, among other things, the Plaza de Armas, the city's central square, which is surrounded by magnificent colonial buildings, and the Presidential Palace, which not only serves as the official residence of the head of state but also represents an outstanding example of splendid colonial architecture.
+Today we embark on a journey of discovery through Lima, the capital of Peru, which is also known as the 'City of Kings.'
+The tour* first takes us to the historic old town, an area that has been declared a UNESCO World Heritage Site due to its architectural and cultural significance.
+Here we will visit, among other things, the Plaza de Armas, the central square of the city, surrounded by magnificent colonial buildings, and the Presidential Palace, which not only serves as the official residence of the head of state but also represents an outstanding example of magnificent colonial architecture.

 Day 3: Lima to Ica

-Our first motorcycle stage takes us along the famous Pan-American Highway in a southerly direction to our destination for the day, the city of Ica.
-The stage of around 300 kilometers offers a magnificent view of the Pacific coast, the endless sand dunes that rise majestically against the clear sky, and the green oases that sparkle like jewels in the desert.
-After this exciting ride, we reach the oasis Huacachina.
+Our first motorcycle stage takes us south along the famous Panamericana to our daily destination, the city of Ica.
+The stage of about 300 kilometers offers a great view of the Pacific coast, the endless sand dunes that rise majestically against the clear sky, and the green oases that sparkle like jewels in the desert.
+After this exciting ride, we reach the oasis of Huacachina.
 This idyllic oasis is a true paradise in the midst of the desert.
-Huacachina is known for its picturesque lagoon surrounded by palm trees and for the gigantic dunes that attract adventurers and nature lovers alike.
+Huacachina is known for its picturesque lagoon, surrounded by palm trees, and for the gigantic dunes that attract adventurers and nature lovers alike.

 Day 4: Panamericana to Nazca

-On the famous Panamericana, we continue our journey south - accompanied by endless rows of sun-soaked vineyards.
+On the famous Pan-American highway, we continue our journey south - accompanied by endless rows of sun-kissed grapevines.
 After about 150 kilometers, we reach the legendary city of Nazca.

-Day 5: By plane over the Nazca lines
+Day 5: By airplane over the Nazca Lines

-Today we take a break on our motorcycle tour, and we have the opportunity to fly over the Nazca Lines in a small plane.
-Only from a great height are the gigantic, stylized drawings, including a monkey, a fish, a spider, a hummingbird, and numerous geometric shapes, clearly visible.
-The flight is not included in the travel price, but we strongly recommend that you book it additionally with us.
+Today we take a break on our motorcycle tour, and we have the opportunity to fly over the Nazca Lines in a small airplane*.
+Only from a great height are the gigantic, stylized drawings, including a monkey, a fish, a spider, a hummingbird, and numerous geometric shapes, clearly visible. *The flight is not included in the travel price.

 Day 6: Puerto Inka

-After a journey of 165 kilometers, we reach the bay of Puerto Inka, a place where penguins, pelicans, and sea lions live amidst untouched nature.
+After a drive of 165 kilometers, we reach the bay of Puerto Inka, a place where penguins, pelicans, and sea lions are at home in the midst of unspoiled nature.

 Day 7: Camaná

-We are traveling today about 230 kilometers to Camaná.
-The route takes us along the rather rugged coastline, where many people live from fishing or the extraction of raw materials like silver, copper, and gold.
+Today we will travel around 230 kilometers further to Camaná.
+The route takes us along the rather rugged coast, where many people make their living from fishing or from the extraction of raw materials such as silver, copper, and gold.
 And in the fertile river valleys of the Andes, you can often see small fields and agriculture ;)

 Day 8: Colca Canyon

-We leave the coast and make our way to the Colca Canyon.
-After 90 km of paved road, we are faced with a 210 km long off-road route through untouched nature.
-The Colca Canyon is considered the third deepest canyon in the world and offers us the unique opportunity to observe the majestic condor in its natural habitat.
+We leave the coast and set off towards the Colca Canyon.
+After 90 km of paved road, a 210 km long off-road route through unspoiled nature awaits us.
+The Colca Canyon is considered the third deepest gorge in the world and offers us the unique opportunity to observe the majestic condor in its natural habitat.
 We will spend the night in Chivay, at an altitude of 3635 meters above sea level.

 Day 9: Lake Titicaca

 We set off for Puno at Lake Titicaca.
-From Chivay, the road ascends until we reach the Pata Pampa pass at 4890 meters.
-The distance is about 300 km, of which 60 km are on gravel roads.
+From Chivay, the road climbs until we reach the Pata Pampa pass at 4890 meters.
+The distance is about 300 km, of which 60 km is on gravel roads.
 Along the way, we cross the vast pampas with their mountain lakes and encounter vicuñas, llamas, and alpacas :D

 Day 10: Uros Islands

-Today we visit the Uros Islands, these cool floating reed islands, and also the island of Taquile on Lake Titicaca.
-The lake is a proud 3812 meters above sea level and is four times the size of Lake Constance!
+Today we visit the Uros Islands*, these cool floating reed islands, and also Taquile Island on Lake Titicaca.
+The lake is at an impressive 3812 meters above sea level and is four times larger than Lake Constance!
 With a maximum depth of 281 meters and a length of 190 kilometers, Lake Titicaca is truly an impressive natural wonder!

 Day 11: Cusco

-Here we go!
-Today, 380 kilometers to Cusco are on the agenda, the ancient Inca capital, which is also known as the 'navel of the world.'
+Let's go!
+Today, 380 kilometers to Cusco are on the agenda, the old Inca capital, which is also known as the 'navel of the world.'
 The city is located at an altitude of 3,326 meters and has a lot of history to offer.
 No wonder it is one of the most popular travel destinations in all of South America.

 Day 12: Aguas Calientes to Machu Picchu!!

-Today is the day, we are finally off to Machu Picchu!
-First, we will take the bus to Ollantaytambo, and from there we will continue by train to Aguas Calientes.
-In total, it’s about 180 kilometers.
-We will spend the night in a hotel in Aguas Calientes.
+Today is the day, we're finally on our way to Machu Picchu!
+First, we take the bus to Ollantaytambo, and from there we continue by train to Aguas Calientes.
+In total, it's about 180 kilometers.
+We will spend the night in a hotel in Aguas Calientes*.
 By the way, the Incas built Machu Picchu in the 15th century on a ridge at an altitude of 2,360 meters, nestled between Huayna Picchu and Machu Picchu.
 Really impressive!

-Our early arrival in Aguas Calientes pays off: today we are among the first to take the bus to Machu Picchu.
-What exactly is in store for us is revealed by the travel program from the office in Cusco.
-Everyone can see Machu Picchu, but have you ever thought about experiencing it during your motorcycle trip?
-That is exactly the purpose of our Peru motorcycle tours!
+Our early arrival in Aguas Calientes pays off: We are among the first to depart by bus to Machu Picchu today.
+The itinerary from the office in Cusco reveals what is planned for us.
+Anyone can see Machu Picchu, but have you ever thought about experiencing it during your motorcycle tour?
+That is precisely the purpose of our Peru motorcycle tours!

-We take a trip with the motorcycles through the Sacred Valley of the Incas, known for its historical sites and magnificent landscapes.
-We visit the Inca salt mines, where salt has been traditionally harvested for centuries.
-The terraced salt ponds create a fascinating contrast against the backdrop of the surrounding mountains.
+With the motorcycles, we take a trip through the Sacred Valley of the Incas, known for its historical sites and magnificent landscapes.
+We visit the salt mines of the Incas, where salt has been traditionally extracted for centuries.
+The terraced salt basins create a fascinating contrast against the backdrop of the surrounding mountains.
 After this impressive visit, we enjoy a delicious lunch in Pisac, a place known for its colorful market and well-preserved Inca ruins.

 Day 15: Cusco

-In Cusco we have the day at our leisure.
-The city at the navel of the world offers a variety of sights.
+In Cusco we have the day at our disposal.
+The city at the center of the world offers a variety of attractions.
 Everyone can decide according to their preferences which museums and churches they would like to visit.
 Particularly popular are the restaurants around the Plaza, ideal for a relaxed break and to observe the hustle and bustle of the city.

 Day 16: Abancay to Andahuaylas

-Today we are making our way over Abancay to Andahuaylas.
-It is located at an altitude of 2,900 meters in the valley of the Río Chumba.
-The route there is challenging with many curves, constant ups and downs, and changing climatic zones.
+Today we set off on the way over Abancay to Andahuaylas.
+It is situated at an altitude of 2,900 meters in the valley of the Río Chumba.
+The route there is challenging with many curves, constant ups and downs, and changing climates.
 After about 340 kilometers, we finally reach Andahuaylas, our destination for today.

 Day 17: Ayacucho

-In the greater Ayacucho area, about 220,000 people live, in the city itself about 100,000.
+In the Greater Ayacucho area, around 220,000 people live, with about 100,000 in the city itself.
 Ayacucho, also known as Huamanga, is located at an altitude of 2,760 meters.
-The 240-kilometer journey there takes us through the Andes, far from the usual tourist trails, and offers a truly authentic Peru experience.
+The 240-kilometer route there takes us through the Andes, far away from the usual tourist trails, and offers a truly authentic Peru experience.

 Day 18: Pass Abra Apacheta-Panamericana

-From Ayacucho we go back down towards the coast.
-Along the way, we cross the Abra Apacheta, a pass at a solid 4,746 meters, it's pretty airy up there!
+From Ayacucho, we head back down towards the coast.
+Along the way, we cross the Abra Apacheta, a pass at a lofty 4,746 meters, quite airy up there!
 After that, the road winds back to the Pan-American Highway in many curves.
-After about 360 kilometers, we finally reach our destination: the relaxed coastal town of Paracas.
+After about 360 kilometers, we finally reach our destination: the laid-back coastal town of Paracas.

 Day 19: Ballestas Islands

-Today, the Ballestas Islands and the Paracas National Park are on the agenda.
+Today, the Ballestas Islands and the National Park of Paracas are on the agenda.
 The Ballestas Islands are also referred to as 'Little Galapagos' and are home to sea lions, penguins, and many seabirds.
-We will depart at 8:00 AM with speedboats to the islands.
-In the afternoon, we will continue with our motorcycles to explore the Paracas National Park.
+We will already depart at 8:00 AM with speedboats to the islands.
+In the afternoon, we will continue with our motorcycles to explore the National Park of Paracas.**Entrance not included in the prices / to be paid on site.

 Day 20: Back to Lima

 We are on our way to Lima, about 230 kilometers away.
-In the evening, we reflect on the tour once again and look back on all that we've experienced.
+In the evening, we review the tour once again and reflect on all that we've experienced.
 Our motorcycle tour ends here!

 Day 21: Lima